-CrossBox in Fire, Water and Visual Studio
+CrossBox in Fire, Water, Visual Studio or the Command Line

 From Fire, a CrossBox 2 connection is required for running and debugging both Windows or Linux applications, since neither can be run locally on the Mac, for obvious reasons.
 Of course this Windows or Linux machine can be a dedicated PC or server, or a Virtual Machine running inside Parallels or VMware on your Mac.

 From Water and Visual Studio, a CrossBox 2 connection is required for building, running and debugging Cocoa apps, and can also optionally be used for running and debugging Island projects on Linux and Mac.